ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 Ask yourself:

 - Could a new person understand how to build, test, and release this package from your repo alone?
-- Is there enough documentation to make contributing feel safe?
+- Is there enough documentation to make contributing clear and friendly?

 Add or improve a contributing guidelines is a great way to lower barriers for someone to start acting like a maintainer, even before they officially take on the role.
 A good `CONTRIBUTING.md` can cover: